collective/collective.recipe.backup/src/collective/recipe/backup/tests/altrestore.rst

         /sample-buildout/var/filestorage/Data.fs
     This will replace the blobstorage:
         /sample-buildout/var/blobstorage
     Are you sure? (yes/No)?
-    rsync: ...No such file or directory...
+INFO: Created directory /sample-buildout/var/filestorage
     INFO: Please wait while restoring database file: /sample-buildout/alt/data to /sample-buildout/var/filestorage/Data.fs
     INFO: Restoring blobs from /sample-buildout/alt/blobs to /sample-buildout/var/blobstorage
-    INFO: rsync -a  --delete /sample-buildout/alt/blobs/blobstorage.0/blobstorage /sample-buildout/var
+    ERROR: There are no backups in /sample-buildout/alt/blobs.
     <BLANKLINE>
     >>> ls('var')
     d  filestorage

-Note that the rsync error is printed before the line that actually calls rsync, but that is a strangeness in how ``stdout`` and ``stderr`` is combined in the tests.

 Create the necessary sample directories and call the script again::